gjbex/training-material/Python/Typing/README.md

 `. `incorrect_03.py`: code that has type annotations, and the result of a
     function that returns an `int`, assigns it to a variable that is later used as a `str`.
+`. `dict_correct.py`: code that counts the words in a text read from
+    standard input.
+`. `dict_incorrect.py`: code that counts the words in a text read from
+    standard input.
+The counts are subsequently normalized to `float`, which is a type error.